rene-ott/orsc-apose/README.md

 This is a fork of [ORSC APOS](https://gitlab.com/open-runescape-classic/APOS) with extended features.
 The solution doesn't include scripts ie Scripts directory is empty.
 Also, this implementation depends on external libraries.
 Make sure to install 3rd party dependencies via `restore-libs.cmd` task.
 These libraries are required to make account reporting work.

+## APOS scripts compatibility with APOS+
+New changes from APOS repo are manually merged to APOS+ repository.
+This means when the APOS gets new features they are not immedtialy available in the APOS+.
+Also, if there are new Scripts available for APOS which use some new API methods from the APOS, these scripts might not work unless necessary changes are merged to APOS+.

+*Compatible with commit version:* [03 Dec, 2021](https://gitlab.com/open-runescape-classic/APOS/-/commit/0e79dd3108e70e63dea719d3ba428e5924730389)

 ## Extended features

 ### Account report